 The Toxic Avenger is a grotesquely violent and outrageously campy splatterfest that should not be seen by anyone with any sense of decency or good taste.
-This is the film that essentially made Troma Entertainment, the legendary schlockmeisters who brought you Poultrygeist, Class of Nuke’Em High, and the South Park crew’s very first foray into film, Cannibal: The Musical!
+This is the film that essentially launched Troma Entertainment, the legendary schlockmeisters who brought you Poultrygeist, Class of Nuke’Em High, and the South Park crew’s very first foray into film, Cannibal: The Musical!
 Any film responsible for all that is worth a watch.

 The plot concerns a shrimpy janitor who gets plunged into toxic waste during a prank gone wrong.
 Mutated into a “hideously deformed creature of superhuman size and strength,” he turns the tables on his abusers as well as any evil-doer in sight, with particularly gruesome results.